Chemistry (CHE)

 CHE 1103.
 General Chemistry I. (3-0) 3 Credit Hours.
 (TCCN = CHEM 1311)

-Prerequisite: AP Chemistry Score of 3 or greater, or a grade of "C-" or better in CHE 1073, or above 70% mastery in the ALEKS Chemistry assessment; concurrent enrollment in CHE 1121 is recommended.
-An introduction to descriptive inorganic chemistry and atomic-molecular structure, including such fundamental concepts as the periodic system of elements, valency, chemical bonding, reactions and reaction mechanisms, stoichiometry, equilibria, acids and bases, thermochemistry, molecular-kinetic theory, and states of matter.
+An introduction to descriptive inorganic chemistry and atomic-molecular structure, including such fundamental concepts as the periodic system of elements, valency, chemical bonding, reactions and reaction mechanisms, stoichiometry, equilibria, acids and bases, thermochemistry, molecular-kinetic theory, dimensional analysis, and states of matter.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRS1 $46.20; STSI $21.60; DL01 $75.
+Course Fee: LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 1113.
 General Chemistry II.
 (3-0) 3 Credit Hours.
 (TCCN = CHEM 1312)

-Prerequisite: A grade of "C-" or better in CHE 1103 or the equivalent.
 A continuation of CHE 1103.
-Elementary inorganic and physical chemistry; topics include solutions, electrolytes, oxidation-reduction reactions, reaction trends, coordination chemistry, basic thermodynamics, chemical kinetics, electrochemistry, and nuclear chemistry.
+Elementary inorganic and physical chemistry; topics include states of matter, solutions, electrolytes, oxidation-reduction reactions, reaction trends, coordination chemistry, basic thermodynamics, chemical kinetics, electrochemistry, acid-base chemistry, and nuclear chemistry.
 Primarily for science majors.
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRS1 $46.20; STSI $21.60; DL01 $75.
+Course Fee: LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 1121.
 General Chemistry I Laboratory.
 (1-4) 1 Credit Hour.
 (TCCN = CHEM 1111)

 Prerequisite: A grade of "C-" or better in CHE 1103 or concurrent enrollment in CHE 1103.
-An introduction to chemical problem solving and the basic operations of the chemical laboratory, and a survey of inorganic chemical reactions.
+An introduction to chemical problem solving and the basic operations of the chemical laboratory, chemical writing, and a survey of inorganic chemical reactions.
 This course consists of problem sessions, lecture-demonstrations, and/or laboratory experience.
 Laboratory to accompany CHE 1103.
 This laboratory includes a lecture component.
-Generally offered: Fall, Spring, Summer.
-Course Fees: IUC1 $15; L001 $30; LRS1 $15.40; STSI $7.20; DL01 $25.

 CHE 1131.
 General Chemistry II Laboratory.
 (1-4) 1 Credit Hour.
 (TCCN = CHEM 1112)

-Prerequisites: A grade of "C-" or better in CHE 1103 and CHE 1121, and a grade of "C-" or better or concurrent enrollment in CHE 1113.
-Techniques of qualitative and quantitative chemical analysis, illustrated primarily via inorganic chemical systems and their reactions.
+Prerequisite: A grade of "C-" or better in CHE 1103 and CHE 1121, and a grade of "C-" or better or concurrent enrollment in CHE 1113.
+Techniques of qualitative and quantitative chemical analysis illustrated primarily via inorganic chemical systems, their reactions, and chemical writing.
 Laboratory to accompany CHE 1113.
 This laboratory includes a lecture component.
-Generally offered: Fall, Spring, Summer.
-Course Fees: IUC1 $15; L001 $30; LRS1 $15.40; STSI $7.20; DL01 $25.

 CHE 2603.
 Organic Chemistry I. (3-0) 3 Credit Hours.
 (TCCN = CHEM 2323)

 Prerequisite: A grade of "C-" or better in CHE 1113.
 A study of the fundamentals of organic chemistry including structure, reaction mechanisms, synthesis, and spectroscopy.
 Discussion and problems amplify and clarify the course topics.
 (Same as CHE 2703.
-Credit cannot be earned for more than one of the following: CHE 2603 or CHE 2703).
+Credit cannot be earned for more than one of the following: CHE 2603 or CHE 2703.)
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRS1 $46.20; STSI $21.60; DL01 $75.
+Course Fee: LRS1 $46.20; STSI $21.60; DL01 $75.

 CHE 2612.
 Organic Chemistry I Laboratory.
 (1-4) 2 Credit Hours.

-Prerequisites: A grade of "C-" or better, or concurrent enrollment, in CHE 1131 and CHE 2603.
 The first of two semesters of organic chemistry laboratory.
 Qualitative analysis and determination of the physical constants of organic compounds.
 Separation, identification, and elementary synthesis of organic compounds.
 Laboratory techniques—crystallization, distillation, chromatographic and spectroscopic techniques (IR, NMR, MS)—are emphasized.
 This laboratory includes a lecture component.
-Generally offered: Fall, Spring, Summer.
-Course Fees: IUC1 $15; L001 $30; LRS1 $30.80; STSI $14.40; DL01 $50.

 CHE 3464.
 Descriptive Inorganic Chemistry.
 (3-3) 4 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 1113 and CHE 1131; concurrent enrollment in CHE 2603 recommended.
 The basic principles of inorganic chemistry applied to the properties, reactions, and periodicity of inorganic elements and compounds.
 Includes the synthesis and characterization of inorganic compounds, and the use of specialized laboratory techniques.
-Generally offered: Spring.
-Differential Tuition: $200.
-Course Fees: IUC1 $15; L001 $30.

 CHE 3643.
 Organic Chemistry II.
 (3-0) 3 Credit Hours.